 It’s the fatty acids in macadamia nuts, particularly macadamia nut oil, that render it beneficial for our skin.
 Macadamia nuts contain the phytosteryl macademiate that is an emollient, that is, it softens and soothes the skin.8 They also contain palmitoleic, linoleic, and oleic acids that delay skin aging, moisturize the skin, and repair broken skin.

 Macadamia nuts are a rich source of phosphorous, manganese, and magnesium – just what is needed for a stronger skeletal system.
 This can make macadamia nuts a useful tool in preventing bone disease and certain dental problems.
 They also show potential in the prevention of rheumatoid arthritis.9

 Word Of Caution

 Nut allergies are the most common food allergies across all cohorts.
-Some people may be allergic to macadamia nuts.
 So, if you have a nut allergy, it’s best you steer clear of these as well.

 Mix and match your nuts to maximize your health benefits.
 Walnuts, pecans, and hazelnuts are also great for the body.
 Keep your nut consumption diverse for best results.

 References [ + ]

 |1.||↑||National Nutrient Database for Standard Reference Release 28.
 United States Department of Agriculture.|